 - Fingernails and lips turning blue

-The quicker you identify the cause, the quicker you can take appropriate action and begin proper treatment by working through the algorithm.
+The quicker you identify the cause of any emergency, the quicker you can take appropriate action and begin proper treatment by working through the applicable algorithm.
+This is why it’s so essential that you memorize the possible signs of an overdose.

-For a more detailed, step-by-step description of the Opioid-Associated Life-Threatening Emergency Algorithm, see below:
+For a more detailed, step-by-step description of the Opioid-Associated Life-Threatening Emergency Algorithm, please refer to the diagram below: